 Since 2020, the ensemble adapts its productions to the health crisis.
 In December 2020, the opera Il Palazzo Incantato, produced at the Opera de Dijon, was maintained despite the absence of the public, and its video recording, that was streamed online, was a great success.

-The discography of Cappella Mediterranea includes around twenty titles on various labels: Ricercar, Naïve, Ambronay and Alpha Classic
+The discography of Cappella Mediterranea includes around thirty titles on various labels: Ricercar, Naïve, Ambronay Editions and Alpha Classics.

-Cappella Mediterranea is member of the Fevis and the Bureau export.
+Cappella Mediterranea is a member of the Fevis (Federation of Specialized Vocal and Instrumental Ensembles) and CNM (National Center of Music).

 Q: You're the founding director of the Cappella Mediterranea.
 What led you back in 2005 to take a fresh look at Baroque music in the Mediterranean basin?

 A: It was something quite natural and spontaneous when I arrived in Europe from Argentina in 1997.
 I immediately felt a very strong affinity with Portugal in general, and Lisbon in particular, and I travelled around looking at manuscripts.
 I had had no idea, for instance, that Lisbon was so closely connected with Naples.
 I studied the scores of many Neapolitan operas in Lisbon, and I read about what was going on in the 16th and 17th centuries not only there, but also in Madrid and South America, and I saw how New Spain, the Spanish Empire, had influenced Latin American music.

 What is perhaps less generally known is that musicians north of the Alps were also greatly impacted by the Neapolitan School, even someone like C.P.E.
 Bach, for instance.
 Indeed, it is no exaggeration to say that Naples was the cradle, or at least one of the cradles, of modern music.
 And it certainly exercised a decisive influence on the origins of Latin American music.